Ashvin0740/Star-pattern-program-/README.md

     *
 ```
  ## StaPattern6
- How many rows you want in this pattern?
+ How many rows you want in this pattern:-
 6
 Here is your pattern....!!!
 ```